victong2/branch-management/README.md

 ## Left TODO

+- Performance optimizations: perform a single query with recursive Common Table Expression (CTE) to get the requirements; caching to avoid calls to the DB; add query parameters to fetch multiple branches.
 - Make sure there is no non-cyclical hierarchy among branches.
 Enforce when creating branches.
 - Add [middlewares](middlewares) to handle concerns like authentication, authorization, etc.